Ayushman-Pyne/Obsidian-Brain/01 - Projects/Proj 1/Selection.md

 5. **Emphasis on Remote Work Adaptability**: Given the increased prevalence of remote work during the pandemic, companies may have concentrated on evaluating candidates' adaptability to remote work environments, their collaboration skills, and their capacity to thrive in a virtual work setting.

 ### Advantages

- The delineated selection process for Vivo presents the following benefits:

 1. Holistic Assessment: Enables a comprehensive evaluation of candidates from diverse perspectives.